Are you looking for some inspiration for things to do at home?

 I, on purpose, made this my last tip.
-I don’t think binge watching Netflix for two weeks is what you should be doing.
+I don’t think binge-watching Netflix every time you are bored at home is what you should be doing.

 But, spending your evening watching a good movie or an interesting documentary is definitely not a bad way to kill some time!

 Want to make it more sociable even though you are home alone?
 Decide with friends or family members to all watch the same movie so that you can talk about it afterward.

 And if you miss traveling as much as I do, watch a movie or documentary about a destination you still want to visit.
 Seeing gorgeous landscapes and fascinating cultures always makes me happy!

 I hope this list of things to do at home has given you some inspiration.